Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Trade unions and politics
 ------
+Anner, M., & Liu, X. (2016).
+Harmonious unions and rebellious workers: A study of wildcat strikes in Vietnam.
+ILR review, 69(1), 3-28.

 Budd, J. W., & Lamare, J. R. (2021).
 The importance of political systems for trade union membership, coverage and influence: Theory and comparative evidence.
 British Journal of Industrial Relations, 59(3), 757-787.

 Budd, J. W., & Lamare, J. R. (2021).
 Worker Voice and Political Participation in Civil Society.
 In Handbook of Labor, Human Resources and Population Economics (pp. 1-20).
 Cham: Springer International Publishing.